jerichoi224/processing/README.md

-# processing
+# Processing Experiments

-Just me trying out stuff with Processing
+Just me trying out stuff with Processing in attempt to get a better understanding of the language

 01. Circle Testing
 - Just an attempt to recreate the web app shown in the welcome screen of the Official "Hello Processing" Tutorial